 - Properties: Use this window to change the properties of every task.

 - Toolbox: SSIS Toolbox provides a lot of built-in tasks, containers, transformations, sources, destinations, and administrative tasks to solve complex business problems.
-Use these graphical SSIS tools by drag and drop those tasks in the work environment.
+Use these graphical tools by drag and drop those tasks in the work environment.
 It means we do not have to write a single line of code to perform most of the operations.

 - Information: Shows the information about toolbox items

 - Connection Managers: This window is to create a package level connection managers

 SQL Server Integration Services project is a combination of Connections Managers, Packages, and project parameters (optional).

 SSIS is all about extract data from different sources, transform data, and load it in a completely different destination.
 We need a connection manager to establish the connection between the SSIS package and source, and package and destination.

 In SQL Server Integration Services, there are two types of connection managers.
 They are Package Level (created in a 5th window) and Project Level (created in Solution Explorer window).
 Refer Introduction to Connection Managers article to understand them.

 It is where we design the complete data flow.
 Here is the place where we perform all the transformations.